Imprints of Axion Superradiance in the CMB: Axion Superradiance

 Finally, a comment is in order regarding the environmental dependence of these events.
 Photons acquire an effective mass in the IGM due to their interactions with the ambient plasma, given by the plasma frequency:

 where $n_e$ is the electron number density.
 The plasma frequency in IGM at redshifts $z \lesssim 20$ has typical values of the order $\sim 10^{-14} \,$ eV, and thus axions of mass $m_a \lesssim 5 \times 10^{-13}$ eV are kinematically forbidden from decaying to photons, unless they reside in a large under density.
 For this reason, we choose to focus our attention on black holes with masses $M \lesssim 5 \times 10^{3} M_\odot$.
 It is important to bear in mind that black holes with masses near this threshold must reside in regions of the Universe where the baryon overdensity, $\Delta \equiv n_b / \bar{n}_b$, is not enormously different from one.
 While black holes are of course expected to preferentially be found in over dense regions, simulations of black hole mergers have suggested that remanent black holes may be produced with velocities $\sim \mathcal{O}(5000) \,$ km/s~\cite{Campanelli:2007cga,Brugmann:2007zj,Healy:2008js,Lousto:2010xk,Lousto:2011kp,Gerosa:2014gja,Gerosa:2018qay,Sperhake:2019wwo} -- these `superkicks' are expected to occur when the spins of the merging black holes are antiparallel and lying in the orbital plane.
 Even larger kicks, potentially reaching $v \sim 0.1 $, may be generated should the merging black holes have hyperbolic encounters and the collision be ultra-relativistic~\cite{Sperhake:2010uv}.
-Black holes formed with such superkicks may easily escape their host galaxies, and thus the proposition of finding massive black holes in regions of $\Delta \sim 1$ is not unfathomable.
+Black holes formed with such superkicks may easily escape their host galaxies, and if traveling at such speeds these objects will have highly suppressed rate of accretion, meaning it may be possible to escape their local environment before accumulating any additional matter.
+An alternative possibility is that the supernova responsible for the creation of the black hole itself may be capable of ejecting sufficient material to reduce the local plasma mass below the kinematic threshold.
+Thus, the proposition of finding massive black holes in regions of $\Delta \sim 1$ does not seem unfathomable, although this problem presents an unavoidable uncertainty which may complicate an estimate of the net rate at which shockwaves are formed.

 Finally, the above concerns may be circumvented if the electromagnetic fields near the black hole are large.
 In this case, the photon dispersion relation can be modified, and the effect of the plasma mass can be dramatically reduced~\cite{kaw1970relativistic,max1971strong}.
 This was recently pointed out in the context of photon superradiance~\cite{Cardoso:2020nst}.